reshmabidikar/slate/source/includes/_account.md

 Updates selected attributes in an account object.
 Note that the following fields are not updatable; they can only be set once when creating the original `Account`:  `externalKey`, `currency`, `timeZone`, and `referenceTime`.
 In addition, the `billCycleDayLocal` can be updated but only **once**, that is, one can create an `Account` without specifying the `billCycleDayLocal` and later update its value.
 This, allows the system to update its value to a good default, that is one that will avoid leading prorations, when creating the first subscription.
 Also, the audit logs cannot be changed.

-The updates are passed in the request body, as an object that need only contain the attributes to be changed.
+The updates are passed in the request body, as an object that only needs to contain the attributes to be changed.
 Any attribute omitted from the request body will remain unchanged.

 If the boolean query parameter **treatNullAsReset** is `true`, any attribute specified as `null` in the request will be reset to its default value.
 If the parameter is `false`, any attribute specified as `null` in the request will remain unchanged.